arestivo/slides/markdown/css3.md

 ---
 ## Clear

-* The **clear** property indicates that no floating elements are allowed on the left and/or the right side of a specified element.
+* The **clear** property indicates if an element can be next to floating elements that precede it or must be moved down.
 * Values can be **left**, **right** or **both**.

 <img src="../assets/css3/float-clear.png" style="padding: 10px;">